 - $43 per month for the same policy, only with a 30-day waiting period.

-Is individual short term disability insurance worth the cost?
+Is individual short term disability insurance worth it?

 Most advisers will tell you not to buy a personal short term disability policy.
 In many cases, it may be just as expensive as long term coverage, but will only offer benefits for a much shorter period of time.
 A wise alternative to buying temporary disability coverage is setting aside an emergency fund to have in the event you miss work for a few months.